lstrojny/functional-php/README.md

    Applies a callback to each element
  - `array Functional\map(array|Traversable $collection, callable $callback)`
    Applies a callback to each element in the collection and collects the return value
+ - `mixed Functional\first(array|Traversable $collection, callable $callback)`
+   Returns the first element of the collection where the callback returned true
+ - `mixed Functional\last(array|Traversable $collection, callable $callback)`
+   Returns the last element of the collection where the callback returned true

 ## Running the test suite
 To run the test suite with the native implementation use `php -c functional.ini $(which phpunit) tests/`